Who is JD Vance, Donald Trump’s Vice President-elect?

 Impact on his Ohio seat

-If Vance were to win the vice presidency, it would create a vacancy in the Senate.
-According to Ohio law, the governor would have the power to appoint a temporary replacement to serve until the next general election.
+With Vance set to assume the vice presidency next year, there will be a vacancy for his seat in the Senate.
+According to Ohio law, the governor has power to appoint a temporary replacement to serve until the next general election.

 Ohio voters would have the opportunity to elect a new senator to complete Vance’s term in the next general election.